RIKEN-RCCS/lens3/v2/doc/design.md

   needs explicit enabling users currently); Disallow public access buckets at all.

-- Add options
+- Possible options
-  - confirmation at the first use: terms-of-use.
+  - confirmation of terms-of-use at the first use.
-  - description field (just memo) to keys.
   - disable public buckets.
+  - description field to keys (just a memo).

 ## RANDOM MEMO